eltonchang0424/FlipFlop/README.md

 Span of Project: September 2018

 **Project Background**
-Flappy bird AI made in Unity, utilizing the genetic algorithm.
+Hyper Casual-esque game made in Unity.

 **How to Play**
 - Click to jump